 High blood pressure causes the heart and blood vessels to work too hard to pump blood around the body, which can lead to damaged blood vessels in the brain, heart and kidneys, heart failure, stroke or kidney failure.
 Lercanidipine works by blocking the narrowing effect of calcium on blood vessels, causing them to relax and allowing blood to flow more easily.

 Lercanidipine should be taken once daily, preferably in the morning at least 15 minutes before food.
 Tablets should be swallowed whole with a small glass of water.
 The tablet can be split in half along the score line if you have difficulty swallowing it whole.
-Avoid drinking too much grapefruit juice while using this medication, particularly around the time of day you take your dose.
+You should not consume grapefruit juice while using this medication.

-Lercanidipine comes as 10 mg and 20 mg tablets.
-Your doctor will decide your dosage dependent on your blood pressure level.
+Lercanidipine is available in 10 mg and 20 mg tablets.
+Your doctor will decide your dosage depending on your blood pressure level.
 The recommended dose is 10 mg taken once daily, although your doctor may increase the dose to 20 mg if needed.

-Like all medication, Lercanidipine can cause side effects in some people.
+Like all medications, lercanidipine can cause side effects in some people.
 The following side effects may affect up to 1 in 100 people:

-Most people who take Lercanidipine do not have any trouble with side effects.
-However, around 1 in 100 patients my experience dizziness or headaches.
-If you feel dizzy, find somewhere safe to lie down until the feeling passess.
+Most people who take lercanidipine do not have any trouble with side effects.
+However, around 1 in 100 patients may experience dizziness or headaches.
+If you feel dizzy, find somewhere safe to lie down until the feeling passes.
 If dizziness persists, try cutting down on alcohol and caffeine, as these can make symptoms worse.
 Headaches can be managed by drinking plenty of fluids and taking painkillers such as paracetamol or ibuprofen where necessary.
 If headaches are severe or persist for longer than a week, speak to your doctor for advice.

 Do not take this medication if you are pregnant or wish to become pregnant.
 Speak to your doctor for advice on alternative high blood medications.

 There are a few different varieties of calcium channel blockers, and your doctor will help you decide which is best for you.
-While Diltiazem and Verapamil are used in the treatment of different heart conditions, Amlodipine, Nifedipin, Felodipine and Lacidipine are also used in the treatment of high blood pressure.
+Other calcium channel blockers include amlodipine, nifedipine, felodipine and lacidipine, diltiazem and verapamil which may also be used for the treatment of high blood pressure.

-Alternative treatments include angiotensin converting enzyme (ACE) inhibitors such as Ramipril, Lisinopril, Perindopril and Enalapril which work by blocking a different substance in the body which also causes blood vessels to constrict.
-ACE inhibitors may be less effective in patients over the age of 55, or of Afro-Caribbean descent, in which case a doctor may chose to prescribe a diuretic instead.
-Diuretics, sometimes taken in combination with the ACE inhibitor Enalapril, also help to relax the walls of the blood vessels.
-ALternatively, Beta-blockers work by blocking angiotensin II (a hormone which causes narrowing of the arteries) and by slowing your heart rate.
-A similar function is carried out by angiotensin receptor blockers (ARBs) such as Losartan, Irbesartan, Candesartan and Valsartan.
+Alternative treatments include angiotensin-converting enzyme (ACE) inhibitors such as ramipril, lisinopril, perindopril and enalapril which work by blocking a different substance in the body which also causes blood vessels to constrict.
+ACE inhibitors may be less effective in patients over the age of 55, or of Afro-Caribbean descent.
+A similar function is carried out by angiotensin receptor blockers (ARBs) such as losartan, irbesartan, candesartan and valsartan.
+Diuretics, sometimes taken in combination with other anti-hypertensives, also help to reduce blood pressure by altering the fluid balance.
+Alternatively, beta-blockers reduce blood pressure as well as slowing your heart rate.
 High blood pressure medications should only be taken following a consultation with a doctor, who will be able to decide which is most suitable for you.

-Alcohol can increase the blood pressure-lowering effect of Lercanidipine and cause you to feel dizzy or give you headaches.
-If you experience dizziness or headaches while taking this medication, it is best to refrain from drinking alcohol at all.
+Alcohol can increase the blood pressure-lowering effect of lercanidipine and cause you to feel dizzy or give you headaches.
+If you experience dizziness or headaches while taking this medication, it is best to refrain from drinking alcohol.

 Lercanidipine is an effective treatment for high blood pressure and works best when taken over a long period of time.
 However, if you stop taking this medication, your blood pressure is likely to rise again.
 If you are taking high blood pressure medications, you will most likely need to take them for the rest of your life.

-Eating high fat meal significantly increases your blood levels of this medicine.
-It is therefore best to take your tablet at least 15 minutes before breakfast, and try to make sure your breakfast is low in fat content.
+Eating a high-fat meal significantly increases your blood levels of this medicine.
+It is, therefore, best to take your tablet at least 15 minutes before breakfast and try to make sure your breakfast is low in fat content.